Is Heaven the Reward of the Saved?

 "Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy has begotten us again to a lively hope by the resurrection of Jesus Christ from the dead.
 To an inheritance incorruptible, and undefiled, and that fades not away, reserved in heaven for you" (1.Pet.1:3-4 KJV).
 See also Acts 23:6; 24:15, Tit.1:2.

 There is no denying that the above scriptures show that the reward of the righteous is reserved for them in heaven.
-However, are there any clear scriptures that say heaven is the reward of the saved or that the inheritance of the saints is to live in heaven forever?
+However, are there any clear scriptures which say heaven is the only reward of the saved or that the inheritance of the saints is to live in heaven forever?
 No, there are not!
-In fact, nowhere in the entire Bible does it say that going to heaven is the reward of the saved.
+In fact, nowhere in the entire Bible does it say that going to heaven is the only and final reward of the saved.

 Remember that Paul said he and the other elect children of God will receive their reward in the day that Jesus returns to earth: